 - 1878The first electric streetlights were installed in London

 - 1878The Salvation Army was founded by William Booth to help the poor

-- 1880The Education Act said that all children ages 5-10 had to go to school
+- 1880The Education Act decreed that all children aged 5-10 had to go to school

 - 1881Godalming in Surrey was the first town in the world to have an electricity supply available for everyone to use; also that year, the Savoy Theatre was the first public building in the world to be entirely lit by electricity